-In a recent post that touches on food (and religious) evangelism, food rules and the folly of demanding adherence to the one true way, John Michael Greer has this to say:
+In a recent post that touches on food and religious evangelism and the folly of demanding adherence to the one true way, John Michael Greer writes:

 “At the root of these and a great many more dysfunctional attitudes is the notion that the mind is superior to the body and ought to tell the body what to do, on the basis of some abstract and arbitrary set of rules, and that the body will be fine if it just shuts up and does as it’s told.
 That’s where you get the pervasive notion that perfect health and happiness can be yours if only you follow some rigidly defined set of rules, which are always supposed to apply to all human beings everywhere…